-To make sure your healthcare resume reads well, you need to make sure you’re elevating the right sorts of skills and experience, while also highlighting your own unique story within the healthcare industry.
+To ensure your healthcare resume reads well, you need to elevate the right skills and experience while also highlighting your unique story within the healthcare industry.

 Soft Skills vs Hard Skills

-The first thing to know about medical resume writing is that employers want to know both how and why you work in healthcare.
+The first thing to know about medical resume writing is employers want to know how and why you work in healthcare.

-Your skills and qualifications are a foundation on which you establish the essential soft skills needed to be successful within healthcare.
-That balance of hard healthcare skills and experienced medical soft skills will stand you apart from your competitors.
+Your skills and qualifications are a foundation for establishing the essential soft skills needed to succeed in healthcare.
+That balance of hard healthcare and experienced medical soft skills will distinguish you from your competitors.

-Here are our top tips for making sure your healthcare resume will open the right doors!
+Here are our top tips for ensuring your healthcare resume opens the right doors!

 The importance of language

-The content of your resume has to be both professional and concise.
-But the tone and style you write in provide the structure and delivery of your resume.
+Your resume’s content must be professional and concise.
+However, the tone and style you use will provide the structure and delivery of your resume.

-● Overall tone: You want to make sure your resume is professional, clear, and direct.
-Reduce, as much as possible, pronoun usage but do refer to your own personal achievements in a professional manner.
+● Overall tone: Ensure your resume is professional, clear, and direct.
+Reduce pronoun usage as much as possible, but do refer to your achievements professionally.

 Make sure your layout is concise